jkhan2211/sql/02_activities/assignments/Assignment2.md

 Notes:
 Each customer can have multiple addresses over time.

+Start_Date / End_Date - Represents the date of which the address is active
-Start_Date / End_Date (or Is_Current) tells you which address is active.
+(or Is_Current) tells you which address is active.

 If the customer moves, you add a new row with a new CustomerAddress_id.

-Orders can reference the correct historical address at the time they were placed.
+This way, book orders can reference the correct historical address at the time they were placed.

 ```